 Click the Advanced tab.

-Click New Driver, and then complete the steps in the Add Printer Driver Wizard.
+Click New Driver, and then follow the instructions in the Add Printer Driver wizard.